 It may seem counterintuitive, but paying off debt with your savings is not always a good idea.
 Draining your bank account can leave you vulnerable to financial emergencies, causing you to plunge back into debt.

-14. Withdrawing From Retirement Early
+14. Withdrawing From Retirement Savings Early

 It can be exciting to watch your retirement account grow throughout your career.
 And, it can be tempting to want to touch that money before you are officially “retired.”
 However, taking early distributions from your retirement account can be among the worst money mistakes you can make.
 For one reason, you will likely have to pay penalties and income tax on the amount you withdraw.
-For another, you will lose the opportunity to continue making gains on that money.
+For another, you will lose the opportunity to continue accruing gains on that money.

 Tips for Recovering From Bad Financial Decisions